 In February 2015, Mesa announced an agreement to purchase seven new-from-the-factory Bombardier CRJ900 NextGen aircraft to operate for American Airlines.
 All aircraft were delivered in 2015, bringing Mesa's CRJ900 fleet total to 64.
 Not only was Mesa the launch customer of this fuel efficient, comfortable and consistently profitable regional jet in 2001, the company operates among the largest CRJ900 fleets in the world.
 The addition of these seven aircraft as well as previous E-175 deliveries brought Mesa's 2015 end-of-year fleet total to 115.

 In October 2015, Mesa announced an agreement with United Airlines to add 15 more Embraer 175 aircraft to its United Express fleet.
-The agreement was later expanded to 18 aircraft and the company announced the closing of its first-ever offering of Enhanced Equipment Trust Certificates ("EETC"), in December 2015, securing fixed rate financing for the acquisition of 10 of the new Embraer 175 aircraft.
-This was the first EETC issued by a regional airline representing a major landmark for Mesa.
-The offering opens a significant new source of capital for Mesa and reflects the company's financial strength, the confidence investors have in its strategy, and the enduring value of Mesa's investment in the Embraer 175.
-With current growth plans alone, Mesa's regional jet fleet will grow to 133 in 2016.
+The agreement was later expanded to 18 aircraft.
+The company also announced the closing of its first-ever offering of Enhanced Equipment Trust Certificates ("EETC"), in December 2015, securing fixed rate financing for the acquisition of 10 of the new Embraer 175 aircraft.
+This was the first EETC issued by a regional airline, representing a major landmark for Mesa.

 Since its modest beginnings in Farmington, New Mexico, Mesa continues to build on its proven track record of successful growth supported by safety-focused reliable operations and industry-leading cost